MiaMuo/cc22-23-storyteller/README.md

 # cc22-23-storyteller

-1. User Prompting a sequence of images ins Storyteller Model;
+1. Prompt the user to upload a sequence of images to our Storyteller Model;

-2. Generating textual descriptions for a sequence of images, which combine breakthroughs from computer vision and natural language processing.
+2. Storyteller Model generates captions for the prompted images;

-3. Comprise a neural feature captioning model, which combines the feature extractor and language model and can be arranged into an Encoder-Decoder with the use of an attention mechanism
+3. Storyteller Model generates a story by using Text Completion.